Woman trafficked girls she was entrusted to help, police say

 A worker there told WISN she didn't know about the allegations.

-The victims say Bay and Williams ended up picking up both girls after they were no longer living at the academy and took them to Chicago, where they were going to do prostitution activities.
+The victims say Bey and Williams ended up picking up both girls after they were no longer living at the academy and took them to Chicago, where they were going to do prostitution activities.

 The girls said they were also forced into sex acts with strangers in Milwaukee.

-The girls told police Bay posted ads on Backpage.com with random names, pictures and phone numbers and then sold the teens for sex with strangers for several hundred dollars per day each.
+The girls told police Bey posted ads on Backpage.com with random names, pictures and phone numbers and then sold the teens for sex with strangers for several hundred dollars per day each.
 Police said the girls were trafficked in Iowa, Minnesota, Tennessee and other Wisconsin cities, as well as several Milwaukee-area homes.

-Court records indicate that Bay and Williams are on the run, facing arrest warrants.
+Court records indicate that Bey and Williams are on the run, facing arrest warrants.

 The allegations stem from 2015.

-Te academy says Bay passed a criminal background check and that she worked there for three months before she was fired for failing to show up for work.
+The academy says Bey passed a criminal background check and that she worked there for three months before she was fired for failing to show up for work.

 Copyright 2019 WISN via CNN.
 All rights reserved.